 Let’s take a look at my beautiful gift collection now, shall we?

-Fair Trade Cotton Scarves from Dignify- $40
+Fair Trade Cotton Scarves From Dignify- $40

-So many beautiful colors and fun patterns to choose from in this scarf collection!
+So many beautiful colours and fun patterns to choose from in this scarf collection!
 Hand-crafted in India in an environment that focuses on empowering women through trade, as well as preserving traditional artisan practices.
 Each purchase will help fund an NGO, which promotes cross-cultural communication and non-violent conflict resolution through Yoga & the Arts.
 Check out more scarf options in this collection HERE.

-The Storyteller Necklace from 31 Bits- $58
+The Storyteller Necklace From 31 Bits- $58

 Don’t you just love this limited edition necklace designed by Sophia Bush?
 Handcrafted in Uganda using unique beads made from recycled paper.
 Purchasing accessories from this program mean artisans will receive a sustainable income and holistic education, empowering them to rise above poverty.
 Discover more necklace styles from 31 Bits HERE.

-The Artisan Box from Globe In- $50
+The Artisan Box From Globe In- $50

 Wouldn’t it be fun to receive a handcrafted basket filled with a distinct collection of heart-warming artisanal products from around the world?
 A great way for both adults and kids to learn about handmade products and the talented people who made them.
 Each artisan box purchase enriches lives by providing jobs in underdeveloped countries.
 Available as a monthly subscription with changing “surprise” themes or a one-time purchase of an artisan box of your choice.